js-cookie/js-cookie/README.md

 Cookies.getJSON(); // => { name: { foo: 'bar' } }
 ```

-## RFC 6265

-This project assumes [RFC 6265](http://tools.ietf.org/html/rfc6265#section-4.1.1) as a reference for everything.
-That said, some custom rules are applied in order to provide robustness and cross-browser compatibility.

-### Encoding
+## Encoding

+This project is [RFC 6265](http://tools.ietf.org/html/rfc6265#section-4.1.1) compliant.
-All special characters that are not allowed in the cookie-value or cookie-name in at least one supported browser are encoded/decoded with each UTF-8 Hex equivalent.
+However, all special characters that are not allowed in the cookie-value or cookie-name are encoded/decoded with each UTF-8 Hex equivalent.
 Special characters that consistently work among all supported browsers are not encoded/decoded this way.

 ## Cookie Attributes